 Having proper lighting in your nursery can make a difference when you are trying to get your newborn adjusted to sleeping at night.
 And as your baby becomes a toddler, you may find yourself needing a night light to keep them more comfortable in the dark.

 Don’t make the mistake of depending on a regular lamp or ceiling light.
 Having too much light in the middle of the night for a nighttime feeding or diaper change can jumpstart your little one into thinking it’s time to get up.
 When really you’re counting the seconds until you can close your eyes and sleep again!

-My overall top pick for a nursery night light or lamp is the Munchkin Light My Way Nightlight.
+My overall top pick for a nursery night light or lamp is the Hatch Baby Rest Night Light.
 It is so versatile – you can use it for diaper changes or nighttime feedings as an infant night light.
 Then as your child grows, you can use it as a comforting night light for them.
-It also has a little handle, so as they get even bigger, they can bring it along with them if they get up in the middle of the night to come get mom or dad.
+The app lets you control both light and sound from your phone.

 |Munchkin Light My Way Nightlight||This works as a dim night light and a toy, with a carrying handle and an auto shut-off feature.||♥♥♥♥♥|

 Best Nursery Night Lights for Your Little One